 Is It Possible to Overcome These Qualities of a Bad Leader?

 Admittedly, this list of characteristics is pretty overwhelming.
 With so many different ways to be a bad leader, is it even possible to know how to be a good one?
 Don’t worry — it’s always possible to take steps to become better.
-In fact, VTR Learning has a series of courses dedicated specifically to the subject of leadership.
+One great place to start is with the LeaderDNA quiz from MTD Training Group.
+Essentially, this resource can help point out the areas of leadership you might personally be weaker in or struggle with.
+Then, once you’ve recognized those areas, VTR Learning can help, with a series of courses dedicated specifically to the subject of leadership.
 So, if you’re wondering how to grow into the leader your team needs you to be, there are plenty of resources out there that can help you in your journey.